SumiSastri/dev-blogs/docs/dev-environment/part3-computer-shells.md

 ## Install zsh (zish/ zee-shell)

-Check your shell - a shell is a very basic user interface for accessing an operating system's serviceMacs come shipped with a shell called 'bash' by default.
-Bash stands for **'Bourne-again shell'**, referring to its objective as a free replacement for the Bourne shell which was developed by [Steven Bourne](https://en.wikipedia.org/wiki/Stephen_R._Bourne).

-- zsh (zish) has some extra features to make web-development easier.
-The American English pronunciation of Z is "zee", so Z shell rhymes with C shell, which sounds like seashell. `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.

-1. Type `brew install zsh`.
-2. Type `zsh`.
-You will see a list of options.
-Type `0` to create a `~/.zshrc` file.
-3. You should see a `%` instead of a `$` at the terminal prompt.
-Type `exit` and you should see the `$` again.
-The dollar sign is a bash shell the percentage is the zee-shell.
-4. Type `which zsh` to determine where your new shell has installed.
-It should say `/usr/local/bin/zsh`
-5. Type `sudo su` and enter your password.
-You should see a `#` instead of the `$` at the terminal prompt
-6. Type `echo '/usr/local/bin/zsh' >> /etc/shells` to add `zsh` into the list of allowed shells, then type `exit`.
-You should see the `$` sign at the prompt again.
-7. Type `chsh -s /usr/local/bin/zsh`, and enter your password (laptop) - you will get the shell you have changed paths for `chsh: /usr/local/bin/zsh: non-standard shell` change if you get this error message ` chsh -s /bin/zsh`
-8. Close and reopen your terminal application.
-This will enable `zsh` by default.
-You should see the `%` symbol at the prompt.
-9. Type `echo $SHELL`.
-This should return `/usr/local/bin/zsh`.

 ## Oh-My-Zsh (optional - can create conflicts with updates)

-Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
-Here is the link to the [Github](https://github.com/robbyrussell/oh-my-zsh).

-The `PATH` environment variable is a colon-delimited list of directories that your shell searches through when you enter a command.

-1. Type `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`.
-2. Open the `.zshrc` file by typing `code. ~/.zshrc`
-3. Find the line `# export PATH=$HOME/bin:/usr/local/bin:$PATH` It's right at the top of the file.
-4. Remove the `#` and the space at the start.
-This sets the right path
-5. Save the file and quit Atom.
-6. Close your terminal and open a new one.

 .zshrc (customize for more information) on your files